Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-04.en.md

 ---
-title: Option 4 - `Подписка on the printed издания`
+title: Option 4 - «Subscription to the print edition of»
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-04.html
 lang: en
 autotranslated: true
-hash: c579df134c756e490c54d6f6c0748e903eb66cbe75c485844bc654f6a7e1b4d9
+hash: 5fb1a8bd81c91e437afb561cc6e33854b9cb61707bebbf080e46b7897f76a660
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Подписка on the printed издания` (IP for automation of accounting of subscribers to the printed edition).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Subscription to the print edition of» (IP for automation of accounting of subscribers to the printed edition).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.